House of Switzerland: The official House of the Government of Switzerland

 20 January 2020 – House of Switzerland, Davos: The President of the Swiss Confederation, Simonetta Sommaruga, and the Federal Councillors Karin Keller-Sutter and Ignazio Cassis as well as the State Secretaries Roberto Balzaretti, Mario Gattiker and Marie-Gabrielle Ineichen-Fleisch and the Director of the Federal Office of Energy, Benoît Revaz, meet the delegation of the President of the European Commission, Ursula von der Leyen, for talks on bilateral relations between Switzerland and the European Union.

-During the WEF Annual Meeting in Davos, the House of Switzerland serves as the official representation of the Swiss Federal Council, as most Federal Councillors are in Davos at this time.
+During the WEF Annual Meeting in Davos, the House of Switzerland serves as the official seat of the Swiss Federal Council, as most Federal Councillors are in Davos at this time.
 Accordingly, the House of Switzerland is popularly referred to as the Federal Palace of Davos or Chalet Fédéral.
 It is here where the Federal Councillors, the state secretaries, the Chairman of the Governing Board of the Swiss National Bank (SNB) as well as the President of the National Council and the President of the Council of States and other representatives of the Swiss Confederation receive their guests.

+20 January 2026 – House of Switzerland, Davos: Guy Parmelin, President of the Swiss Confederation, Federal Councillor Ignazio Cassis and State Secretary Helene Budliger Artieda welcome He Lifeng, Vice Premier of China, and his delegation, including Li Chenggang, Vice Minister of Commerce, for talks on bilateral relations.

-The House of Switzerland provides prestigious meeting rooms primarily available to members of the Government of the Swiss Confederation for bilateral meetings, international video conferences, business lunches and dinners, press conferences and signing ceremonies, such as the signing ceremonies of the Free Trade Agreements between Switzerland and the other members of the European Free Trade Association (EFTA) with Kosovo on 22 January 2025 and with the Kingdom of Thailand on 23 January 2025.
+The House of Switzerland provides prestigious meeting rooms primarily available to members of the Government of the Swiss Confederation for bilateral meetings, international video conferences, business lunches and dinners, press conferences and signing ceremonies, such as those marking the Free Trade Agreements between Switzerland and the other members of the European Free Trade Association (EFTA) with Kosovo on 22 January 2025 and with the Kingdom of Thailand on 23 January 2025.
+The high-ranking Thai delegation comprised over 80 people.

-Furthermore, following the conclusion of negotiations at the House of Switzerland in Davos, the Free Trade Agreements between the EFTA members and India and between the EFTA members and the Mercosur states were signed on 10 March 2025 in Delhi and on 16 September 2025 in Rio de Janeiro, respectively.
+Furthermore, following the conclusion of negotiations at the House of Switzerland in Davos, the Free Trade Agreements between the EFTA members and India, Malaysia and the Mercosur states were signed on 10 March 2025 in Delhi, on 23 June 2025 in Tromsø (on the occasion of the EFTA Ministerial Conference) and on 16 September 2025 in Rio de Janeiro, respectively.

+20 January 2026 – House of Switzerland, Davos: Jasem Mohamed Al Budaiwi, Secretary General of the Gulf Cooperation Council (GCC), and Federal Councillor Ignazio Cassis sign the Memorandum of Understanding (MoU).

+On 20 January 2026, Jasem Mohamed Al Budaiwi, Secretary General of the Gulf Cooperation Council (GCC), and Federal Councillor Ignazio Cassis signed a Memorandum of Understanding (MoU) to establish a strategic dialogue between the GCC and the Swiss Confederation at the House of Switzerland.
+As a memento, Jasem Mohamed Al Budaiwi presented the flag of the GCC, which had been used for the signing ceremony, to the Swiss Confederation.